sionpixley/PolyNode/README.md

 ## How to install PolyNode

-Please uninstall all installed versions of Node.js before installing PolyNode.
+If you have a previous version of PolyNode installed, you **do not** have to uninstall it or any Node.js version installed with it before installing the new version of PolyNode.
+Please uninstall all versions of Node.js that weren't installed by PolyNode before installing PolyNode.
 PolyNode does not require sudo/admin privileges to install.

 ### For Linux